Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 8. interior color
 9. exterior color

-## Step three, scrap the data
+## Step Three, scrape the data.

 After a HTML crash course I imported BeautifulSoup and got to work.
-The main issue I ran into when trying to develop the web scrapper Is that each individual listing has its own unique url, rather than a “page1,page2,page3…” so one listing would be `vehicledetail/detail/813715333/overview/` and the next would be `vehicledetail/detail/817597633/overview/`This posed an interesting problem.
-I wasn’t able to form a range of the page numbers and  loop through `vehicledetail/detail/{np.arange(1-50} /overview/` for example.
+The main issue I ran into when trying to develop the web scrapper is that each individual listing has its own unique url, rather than a “page1,page2,page3…” so one listing would be `vehicledetail/detail/813715333/overview/` and the next would be `vehicledetail/detail/817597633/overview/`This posed an interesting problem.
+I wasn’t able to form a range of the page numbers and  loop through them for example `vehicledetail/detail/{np.arange(1-50)} /overview/`.
 I first had to loop through all the listing previews and store all the unique url values in a list.
 Then use the values in the list to loop through all the individual listings and gather the necessary information

 ```python
 pages = np.arange(1,51)